WooCommerce Review: Does Woo Still Rule the e-Commerce World?

 You can accept payments from multiple payment gateways.
 Stripe and PayPal, for example.
 One thing to keep an eye on here is you need 1 plugin for each payment gateway you want to use.
 This is important because (as a general rule) more plugins = slower site.

-You can also accept offline payments like checks, bank transfers and cash on delivery using WooCommerce.
+You can also accept offline payments like checks, bank transfers, and cash on delivery using WooCommerce payments.

-Payment gateways can be overwhelming when you’re first starting out, so we suggest starting small and simple.
+Payment gateways can be overwhelming when you’re first starting out with your ecommerce store, so we suggest starting small and simple.